Cucumbers are versatile and healthy. Once established, your cucumber plant will flourish and fruit in abundance.

 Best Way to Grow Cucumbers

-The best way to grow cucumbers will again depend on the variety you choose to grow.
+The best way to grow them depends on the variety you choose.

-You can build your cucumber trellis by creating a rectangular wooden frame and covering it with chicken wire.
+You can build a cucumber trellis by creating a rectangular wooden frame and covering it with chicken wire.
 Staple the chicken wire in place, or you can use U-shaped nails.

 Next, construct an A-shaped frame out of bamboo to support the cucumber trellis.